odriverobotics/ODrive/docs/reStructuredText/developer-guide.rst

 The official releases are maintained on the `master` branch.
 However since you are a developer, you are encouraged to use the `devel` branch, as it contains the latest features.

-The project is under active development, so make sure to check the :ref:`Changelog <../CHANGELOG.md>` to keep track of updates.
+The project is under active development, so make sure to check the `Changelog <https://github.com/odriverobotics/ODrive/tree/master/CHANGELOG.md>`_ to keep track of updates.

 .. _dev-prereq: